Cepher-Bible/Kjv-Style-Covenant-Just/ORTHODOX-CATHOLIC-SECTION/WHY/THE-INCARNATION.md

 **The Covenant Continuity of God With Us: From Promise to Presence**

 **Purpose of this Document**
 This is the central, unifying pivot of the Covenant Toolkit.
 It traces the single, unbroken promise of **God-with-us** from Genesis 3:15 to consummation, fulfilled when the eternal Son becomes fully God and fully Man in one Person (hypostatic union).
-This reality enables every previous pillar: images of the God-Man, sacraments as His presence, the Heart Law as God dwelling within, Mary as Theotokos, and signs/seals as visible reminders of Covenant-Favor.
+This reality enables every previous pillar: images of the God-Man, sacraments as His presence, the Heart Law as God dwelling within, Mary as Theotokos, signs/seals as visible reminders of Covenant-Favor, and the seven sacraments as visible seals of the invisible grace (Covenant-Favor).

 **CRITICAL HONESTY DISCLAIMER**
-The precise theological formulation “one Person, two natures, without confusion, without change, without division, without separation” is the Chalcedonian Definition (451 AD).
-The **biblical reality** itself — the eternal Son is fully God and fully Man — is explicit and repeated in Scripture (John 1:1,14; Philippians 2:5-8; Colossians 2:9; Hebrews 1:1-3; 2:14-17).
+The precise formulation “one Person, two natures, without confusion, without change, without division, without separation” is the Chalcedonian Definition (451 AD).
+The **biblical reality** itself — the eternal Son is fully God and fully Man in one Person — is explicit and repeated in Scripture.
 We defend the biblical truth; the Chalcedonian language is the Church’s faithful summary to protect that truth.

 **What this document defends:**
 - The Incarnation as full God and full Man, the decisive turning point of all covenant history.